GerardoLC/GerardoLC/README.md

 - 👋 Hi, I’m @GerardoLC
-- 👀 I’m interested in science, i'm currently studying a physics major
+- 👀 I’m interested in science
 - 🌱 I’m currently learning data science with python
-- 📫 u can find on odrareg01@hotmail.com
+- 📫 You can find on odrareg01@hotmail.com

 <!---
 GerardoLC/GerardoLC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.